 And Mars gave me my sturdy boldness” (610-612)

-The most blessed of men are not controlling whatsoever, but who free her to do as she pleases.
+The most blessed of men are not controlling whatsoever, but rather the best men free her to do as she pleases.
 She wants freedom for herself, but subservience from her partner.
 ‘One of us two must bow, doubtless’ (440).

 “I ne loved nevere by no discrecioun,